 Britain always had a love for Burt Bacharach's melodies, rewarding him with six number one singles before he had the first one in his homeland, including back to back number ones in 1958 with Magic Moments and The Story Of My Life.
 But it wasn't until 14th April 1965 that his music was celebrated on British TV with Granada's The Bacharach Sound, several months before they did the same with The Songs Of Lennon and McCartney.
 The show saw Burt introducing Dusty Springfield, Dionne Warwick, Chuck Jackson, The Searchers and The Merseybeats, while the classic opening sequence had Burt driving around Swinging London landmarks.
+Surprised at the invitation Burt told the Daily Mirror "A television show like this would be unthinkable in the States."
 While he was in London over the summer he would also pop up on Ready Steady Go and Top Of The Pops.
-Appearances on Andy Williams and Jose Feliciano specials kept his profile active throughout the remainder of the sixties, but his talent and star drawing power meant that a special of his own wouldn't be too far away.
+Appearances on Andy Willaims and Jose Feliciano specials kept his profile active throughout the remainder of the sixties, but his talent and star drawing power meant that another special of his own wouldn't be too far away.

 The next special would not be shown in the UK, Singer Presents A Bacharach Potpourri was broadcast in the USA in 1971 and starred Bacharach with Barbra Streisand in a supporting role for once, along with Tom Jones.

 In July 1972 ATV broadcast Burt Bacharach, Close To You as a part of their Saturday Variety strand.
 It featured Cilla Black and Isaac Hayes, while Rex Harrison joined the host in a visit to the stables of the Band of the Life Guards, while on 16th December 1972 his next special Burt Bacharach and Associates had guests Sammy Davis Jr, Anthony Newley and Vicki Carr.